Tank Chart

 Common Uses: Home fireplaces, cooking, dryers, barbecues, commercial temporary heat on job sites

-Size and Capacity: This tank is approximately 4 feet tall by 1-and-a-half foot in diameter and will hold a little less than 25 gallons when full.
+Size and Capacity: This tank is approximately 4 feet tall by 1-and-a-half feet in diameter and will hold a little less than 25 gallons when full.

-Notes: Due to its relatively small size, these tanks are able to be placed in areas with fewer restrictions when compared to larger tanks.
+Notes: Due to its relatively small size, these tanks can be placed in areas with fewer restrictions when compared to larger tanks.
 Since they will hold 100 pounds of propane when full, these tanks are fairly easy to move around, making an exchange service for residential use very convenient.
 Unfortunately, these tanks are not made with a remaining amount gauge.
-For this reason, most common setups include two tanks with an automatic change-over regulator and indicator between the tanks.
-When this indicator changes from green to red (yes, it’s that simple), it means the first tank has run out and it’s time to place an order for propane.
+For this reason, the most common setups include two tanks with an automatic change-over regulator and indicator between the tanks.
+When this indicator changes from green to red (yes, it’s that simple), it means the first tank has run out and it’s time to reorder more propane.

 Placement Restrictions: The minimum distance from a door or window into a building is 3 feet.
 The minimum distance from the source of ignition is 5 feet.